team-fluxion/live-pages/README.md

 ## Background

 Since websites have become web-apps, there's much more to them than just markup, styling, and some simple interaction logic.
-Instead, there's so much to a "typical" web-app: the user expects minimal hops between pages, look pretty, and offline operation when the situation demands, and much more.
+In a "typical" web-app: users expect minimal hops between pages, pretty visuals, offline operation when the situation demands, and much more.
 This adds a lot of extra work on the development side where the developer finds themselves working with code that is not even remotely related to the actual web-app being developed.
 Much of it is repetitive, mostly working with boilerplate code that still needs to be just a little different for every single web-app that gets deployed to production.

 That is only a small part of the horror story developers find themselves learning a framework or library than to develop the web-app itself, that is only if they could decide on which one to use.